hogansung/deep-reinforcement-learning/p2_continuous-control/p2_continuous_control_submission/README.md

 ### Report.pdf

-A report that contains the detailed logic breakdown, including how the learning between using one and multiple agents, and the final performance report.
+A report that contains the detailed logic breakdown, including how the learning works, the differences between using one and multiple agents, and the final performance report.

 ### agent.py